fbpx

 Dowerin Field Days

-Wednesday 28th and Thursday 29th August 2019
+Last Wednesday and Thursday in August

 Gates open at 8 am on both days and Dowerin is an easy two hour drive from Perth, or there are a couple of coach companies providing transport from Perth to Dowerin return.